 The Safe and Sustainable Journeys team can help with the implementation of Bikes in Schools for your school.
 To inquire about getting Bikes in Schools in your school, please contact: email@example.com

 New to riding?
 Wanting to pick it up again?
 If so, then this course could be for you.

-Cycling for Seniors is a practical course designed to support seniors to rider around Rotorua safely and freely.
-All the expertise is provided free of charge as our motivation is to support our older community to get back on their bikes.
+Cycling for Seniors is a practical course designed to support seniors to ride around Rotorua safely and confidently.
+All the expertise is provided free of charge, as our motivation is to support our older community to get back on their bikes.

 Spaces are limited so register now to make sure you don't miss out.